Raibows/NCEPU-CS-COURSES/README.md

 ## Introduction
 This is an open source project aimed at sharing undergrate courses for college of Computer Science.
-All the courses and materials are from NCEPU.But not all the courses are included.If you have any supplement plan or advice, please <a href="Mailto:raibows@hotmail.com">contact </a>with me.
+All the courses, codes and materials are from NCEPU.
+If you have any support plan or advice, please <a href="Mailto:luckychizuo@gmail.com">contact </a>with me.

 ## Course Catalog
 - [ ] Advanced Program Design (Cpp)